dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```
 possible time steps S-3 goes through with four threads:
-  1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3 fail; `nextValidation` set to 3
+  1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3, TX4 fail; `nextValidation` set to 3
-  2. parallel execution of TX2, TX5, TX6, TX7; execution of TX3 suspends on `ABORTED` by TX2; validation of TX6 fails; `nextValidation` set to 7
+  2. parallel execution of TX2, TX5, TX7, TX8; executions of TX3, TX4, TX6 get suspended on `ABORTED`; `nextValidation` set to 6
-  3. parallel execution of TX3, TX6, TX8, TX9; validation of TX9 fails;`nextValidation` set to 10
+  3. parallel execution of TX3, TX10; executions of TX4, TX6, TX9 are still suspended on `ABORTED`; all validations succeed (for now)
-  4. parallel execution of TX9, TX10; all validations succeed
+  4. parallel execution of TX4, TX6, TX9; all validations succeed
 ```

 The reason S-3 preserves **VALIDAFTER(j, k)** is slightly subtle.
 Suppose that TXj &rarr; TXk.